Skip Spence: Legacy

 Spence has been described on the Allmusic website as "one of psychedelia's brightest lights".
-Spence wrote "Omaha" for Moby Grape's first album which Rolling Stone Magazine listed in 2008 as one of the 100 greatest guitar songs of all time.
+Spence wrote "Omaha" for Moby Grape's first album which Rolling Stone listed in 2008 as one of the 100 greatest guitar songs of all time.

 In June 2008, a Skip Spence tribute concert was held in Santa Cruz.
 The concert featured Spence's son Omar, who has sung with various configurations of Moby Grape in recent years.
 Omar Spence, singing his father's songs, was backed by the Santa Cruz White Album Ensemble, with Dale Ockerman and Tiran Porter, both formerly of the Doobie Brothers, and both of whom have played with various members of Moby Grape in several bands over the past three decades.
 Don Stevenson (an original Moby Grape member) also performed.
 Keith Graves of Quicksilver Messenger Service played drums.

 Peter Lewis joined the group onstage for the finale.
 An additional Skip Spence tribute concert was held in October 2008.

-William Gibson paid tribute to Spence in his collection of essays, Distrust That Particular Flavor, in which he marvelled at his tailor adjusted jeans.
+William Gibson paid tribute to Spence in his collection of essays, Distrust That Particular Flavor, in which he marvelled at his tailor-adjusted jeans.

+In April 2024, a new biography about Spence's life, by Cam Cobb and Robin Spence, was published, titled Weighted Down: The Complicated Life of Skip Spence.

+In June 2024, multiple artists of the San Francisco psychedelic and alternative rock scenes paid tribute to Spence with a tribute concert.